Before an MC request can be submitted for central production, it needs to be validated

 command.

-Derivations follow the xAOD format and typically contain a subset of the available information as well as additional information compared to primary xAODs.
-In the case of TRUTH derivations, information about the truth record (simulated particles before they go through the detector simulation) for all events.
+Derivations are in “xAOD” format and typically contain a subset of the available information as well as additional information compared to the AODs produced by the reconstruction software.
+In the case of TRUTH derivations, they include information about the truth record (simulated particles before they go through the detector simulation) for all events.

-There are four types of TRUTH derivations, each containing a different amount of the truth record.
+There are three supported types of TRUTH derivations, each containing a different amount of the truth record.
 The formats are as follows:

 TRUTH0